meabed/graphql-upload-ts/README.md

 - And 6 less MB in your `node_modules`.
 - And using a bit less memory.
 - And a bit faster.
+- Most importantly, less risk that one of the dependencies would break your server.

 #### More standard and developer friendly exception messages